covscript/covscript/docs/SDK.md

 that backs every script callable; when the context dies, the store and all its functions are freed.

-A `structure` pins its owning process, so its type identity and member data remain valid after context destruction.
-But invoking its script methods or constructing an escaped `type_t` after context death is undefined behavior.
+A `structure`'s member data (domain) is self-contained and remains valid after context destruction.
+But its type identity (type node) and script methods are subject to the same undefined behavior as any other script object.

 Therefore: